Assisting your study journey

 - meet other UWA students with Autism Spectrum Disorder or a related condition at social gatherings

 You’ll be paired with a volunteer Psychology Honours student with whom you can discuss relevant issues and develop strategies to tackle things like time management, forming friendships, group work and oral presentations.
-For more information, contact Anna Jorgensen at email@example.com or 6488 4652.
+For more information, contact the Specialist Mentoring team at email@example.com.

 Students with a disability or chronic medical condition or students with carer responsibilities are welcome to apply for this award.

 The Scholarships Office provides information on scholarships that, while are not solely for students with a disability, will take disability into consideration.